Illuminating the Mysteries of Light Bulb Terminology: What Electricians Refer to

 FAQ Section:

-The LED bulb is the most energy efficient and long-lasting bulb.
+The LED bulb is the most energy-efficient and longest-lasting type of bulb.

 When should I change my bulbs for light?